jackiedee967/episoda/replit.md

   - **Search-to-Hub Flow**: Simplified single-source-of-truth architecture where Search saves to Supabase and ShowHub reads from Supabase.
   - **Show Hub Redesign**: Production-ready banner system with edge-to-edge backdrop images from TVMaze API, updated layout, and live data integration for show metadata, friends watching, and episodes.
   - **PostModal Flow**: Guides users through selecting a show, fetching/validating episodes, saving to DB, creating a post, and redirecting to the post page.
+    - **Validation**: Rating is the ONLY required field.
+Title, body text, and tags are all optional.
+    - **Custom Tags**: Users can create custom tags that appear as toggleable buttons alongside predefined tags, allowing selection/deselection for flexible post categorization.
   - **Performance Optimizations**: Database-first approach for episode loading, lazy loading of seasons, and background loading for remaining seasons.
   - **Smart Season Logic**: Intelligent season dropdown expansion based on watch history for PostModal and ShowHub.
   - **Smart Show Recommendations**: Production-grade personalized recommendation system using user posts, genre interests, and trending shows.
 Features an instant-loading caching system with preloading, TTL, mutex patterns, and cache invalidation.